Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-execute-a-swap.md

     state.tick
   );

-  // assign an input amount to determine the potential output amount for a swap const amountIn = 1500;
+  // assign an input amount for the swap const amountIn = 1500;

   // call the quoter contract to determine the amount out of a swap, given an amount in